codefresh-io/docs.codefresh.io/_docs/learn-by-example/java/spring-boot-2.md

 ### Caching the Maven dependencies

 Codefresh is smart enough that [caches automatically]({{site.baseurl}}/docs/configure-ci-cd-pipeline/pipeline-caching/) for us the workspace of a build (`/codefresh/volume`).
 This works great for build tools that keep their cache in the project folder, but not for Maven/Gradle which keep their cache externally.
-By changing the location of the Maven use on the project folder (the `m2_repository` name is arbitrary) we make sure that Codefresh will cache automatically the Maven libraries resulting in much faster builds.
+By changing the location of the Maven repo on the project folder (the `m2_repository` name is arbitrary) we make sure that Codefresh will cache automatically the Maven libraries resulting in much faster builds.

 The next step is a Docker build.
 We name our image **spring-boot-2-sample-app** and tag it with a string `non-multi-stage` but of course you can use any other tag name that you wish.